-Greek dressing is a common condiment for salads and is often used as a marinade for chicken and other meats.
+Greek dressing is a common condiment for salads and is often used as a marinade for chicken and other meats as well.
 According to online recipe database AllRecipes.com, Greek dressing typically consists of olive oil, vinegar and a blend of seasonings such as oregano, pepper, salt and garlic.
 Depending upon the amount of each ingredient, the exact nutrition facts may vary, so check nutrition labels when possible.

 Video of the Day

-According to the nutrition facts from online food database MyFitnessPal, one serving, or two tablespoons, of Greek salad dressing contains 170 calories.
-If you adhere to the recommended intake of 2000 calories daily, one serving of Greek salad dressing comprises 8.5 percent of your daily recommended calorie intake.
-The amount of calories you need is based upon your activity levels.
-For example, the Mayo Clinic indicates that an hour of skiing would be sufficient to burn off two servings of Greek dressing.
+According to the nutrition facts from LIVESTRONG's food database MyPlate, one serving, or two tablespoons, of Greek salad dressing contains from 110 to 200 calories.
+If you adhere to the recommended intake of 2,000 calories daily, one serving of Greek salad dressing comprises an average of 8.5 percent of your daily recommended calorie intake.

 Because of the olive oil, the primary nutrient in Greek dressing is fat.
-MyFitnessPal notes that each serving of two tablespoons contains 19 g of fat, though just 2 g comes from saturated fat.
-The Harvard School of Public Health explains that unsaturated fat, such as that contained in Greek dressing, is beneficial for your health, as it may decrease your cholesterol levels and reduce inflammation.
+MyPlate notes that each serving of two tablespoons contains from 5 to 20 grams of fat, though just 1 to three grams comes from saturated fat.
+Unsaturated fat, such as that contained in Greek dressing, is beneficial for your health as it may decrease your cholesterol levels and reduce inflammation.

-In addition to fat, Greek salad dressing contains 1 g of carbohydrates per serving, according to MyFitnessPal.
+In addition to fat, Greek salad dressing contains one to 15 grams of carbohydrates per serving, according to MyPlate.
 For this reason, Greek salad dressing may be appropriate for low carbohydrate diets.
 Nutrition expert Glen Danbury notes that low carbohydrate diets do have some advantages, such as increasing fat burning and regulating insulin levels.

 If you want a lower calorie salad dressing, look for dressings labeled "low-calorie," "light," or "diet."
 In addition, you may want to make Greek dressing yourself and reduce the amount of olive oil used.
 Yogurt-based salad dressings may be lower in calories than regular Greek dressing, but you should check labels to be sure.